-An application last submitted but not funded (including resubmission) before June 28, 2016, may be submitted as a new application, even if it was previously resubmitted (see section 8.2).
+- An application last submitted but not funded (including resubmission) before January 5, 2017, may be submitted as a new application, even if it was previously resubmitted (see section 8.2). - Applicant companies are limited to 1 submission per cycle across all CPRIT Product Development award mechanisms.